jehanyang/jehanyang.github.io/index.md

 <h1 id="home" style="margin-block-start:0">Home</h1>

 <h3 class="message" style="line-height: 1.5; font-weight: normal">
 🏠 On this homepage, I will present my recent news and my portfolio.
-For more content, like an <b>About Me</b>, click links on the sidebar to the left!
+For more content, like my blog about university life, click the <b>≡</b> on the top left!
 </h3>
 <!--Feel free to check out my blog too.
 It will be mostly about graduate school and some content I think will be relevant for students studying engineering and computer science.
 ## Recent News -->